fellowship-hackathon-2021/team-B/README.md

 The following **required** functionality is complete:

-* [X] react-navigation is used to facilate the change in screens
+* [X] react-navigation is used to facilitate the change in screens
 * [X] mobx-react-lite is used for state management
 * [X] multiple screens are implemented to allow user to perform different actions
 * [X] additional npm packages are used (react-native-maps, expo-location)